UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 Notes: Adding the flag `--oneline` to the command `git log` will provide you a different format for the output, in this case, you get a succint version of the information of each commit.

 The terminal allows greater flexibility when it comes to obtaining information about your project.
 If you would like to know what other possibilities you have for using the `git log` command, you can access the help by typing the command `git log --help`

 ---
+## Viewing the history of a project

+**On the remote**
+1. On GitHub through the repo's code commit view ✔️ **On your computer**
+2. In Jupyter Lab through the repo's code commit view ✔️
+3. In the terminal using `git log` ✔️

+Notes: We have covered three distinct methods for viewing your project's history.
+Prior to starting the activities, give them a try yourself in an example Git repository!

+---